UPDATED LTC Tax Info from The LTCpro®

 * The LTC insurance tax guide information presented here is for general information only and should not be used nor relied upon as specific tax advice.
 Taxpayers should consult with their CPA or qualified tax professional for advice regarding their own tax situation and the tax status of LTC premiums and benefits.

-The tax advantages noted only apply to Tax-Qualified (TQ) policies also known as "7702B" contracts after the controlling federal Tax Code section.*
+The tax advantages noted only apply to Tax-Qualified (TQ) policies also known as "7702B" contracts which is a reference to the controlling federal Tax Code section.*

 Key Point: TQ LTCI = Health Insurance